tinacms/tina.io/content/blog/upgrading-to-iframe.md

 Previously, Tina's setup required you to wrap your site in a `TinaProvider` component.
 Tina would only be run from within your site.

-In `0.70.0`, we have introduced a "standalone tinacms build process", which instead runs your site's preview in sandboxed iframe.
+In `0.70.0`, we have introduced a "standalone tinacms build process", which instead runs your site's preview in a sandboxed iframe.

 This offers several benefits including: